 At the turn of the new millennium, Heidfeld made his Formula One debut for Prost alongside Jean Alesi, but a slow and unreliable car hampered his ability to showcase his talents.

 For 2001, Heidfeld moved to Sauber and was a consistent finisher in the top ten and claimed his first podium after a third-place finish in Brazil.

-Yet Heidfeld was snubbed by McLaren, who opted to sign his Sauber team-mate Kimi Rӓikkӧnen to replace the retiring Mika Hӓkkinen.
+Yet Heidfeld was snubbed by McLaren, who opted to sign his Sauber team-mate Kimi Rӓikkӧnen to replace double world champion Mika Hӓkkinen.

 Two more years followed at Sauber for Heidfeld with little success, before a stop-gap year with Jordan in 2004.